mendixlabs/smart-apps-prompt-library/prompt-reference/rfp/prompt-2_rpf-and-knowledge-base.md

 - **Error Handling**: If an error occurs while querying the knowledge base, it should be noted in the "functionreturnederror" field.

 ### System Prompt

+This prompt is the one found in the `$AssistantInfrastructure_GenerateAnswer_GetSystemPrompt` Microflow.

 > "You are an assistant that helps to fill out a questionnaire.
 >
 > You will be provided with a tool that can be used to query a knowledge base.
 Only base your answer on the tool response.